stackblitz/docs/README.md

 Our docs site was built with [VitePress](https://vitepress.vuejs.org/) 💙

 ## What is StackBlitz?
 StackBlitz is an **instant fullstack web IDE for the JavaScript ecosystem**.
-It's powered by [WebContainers](https://blog.stackblitz.com/posts/introducing-webcontainers/), the first WebAssembly-based operating system which **boots Node.js environment in milliseconds**, securely within your browser tab.
+It is powered by [WebContainers](https://blog.stackblitz.com/posts/introducing-webcontainers/), the first WebAssembly-based operating system which **boots Node.js environment in milliseconds**, securely within your browser tab.

 Now you can use the web to build the web.